Emergency Fix

 |

-Affected Componentvdaemon DTLS peering authentication and CHALLENGE_ACK handling for control connections.
+Affected Componentvdaemon DTLS control-plane peering authentication and CHALLENGE_ACK handling for control connections.

-vdaemon DTLS peering authentication and CHALLENGE_ACK handling for control connections.
+vdaemon DTLS control-plane peering authentication and CHALLENGE_ACK handling for control connections.

 Enterprise UsageEstimated likelihood that this vendor/product is deployed in enterprise environments.
 AI-generated estimation based on market presence, product type and adoption signals — not exact data.